thirumalaics/2024_learning_vault/GCP/Data.md

 - snowflake schema
 	- extension of star schema
 	- where DTs are broken into subdimensions
-- centralized repository that allows to store all our structured and unstructured data at any scale
+- centralized repository that allows to store all our structured and unstructured data at any scale - data lake
 	- written to as is
 	- no data model applicable
 	- dw is a db optimized to analyze data coming from different sources